Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 3. Find the Business type dropdown (under the workspace name and slug).

-4. Select your new orientation: DTC (product sales), SaaS (subscription revenue), or Leads (signups + lead-gen).
+4. Select your new orientation: DTC (product sales) or SaaS (subscription revenue or signup-based monetization).

 5. The change saves automatically.
 The dashboard, Marketing Acquisition page, and Get Connected hero will reflect the new orientation immediately — refresh once if you want to be sure.